 what is None?

-I use assert methods to compare None with the other Python data structures to see what it is and what it is not
+I want to use assert methods to compare None with the other Python data structures to see what it is and what it is not

 preview